Mathematical Sciences Ph.D.

 The Department of Mathematics and Statistics offers programs towards the Doctor of Philosophy in Mathematical Sciences (the Mathematical Sciences Ph.D.degree).
-There are two areas of concentration: core mathematics and applied mathematics.
-While concentrating in one of these areas, students are encouraged to take courses in both core mathematics and applied mathematics, so as to gain an appreciation of the methods of both, and the connections between theory and applications.
+There are three areas of concentration: applied mathematics, core mathematics and statistics.
+Students concentrating in in either core or applied mathematics are encouraged to take courses in both core mathematics and applied mathematics, so as to gain an appreciation of the methods of both, and the connections between theory and applications.

 Requirements for Admission to Graduate Studies for the Degree of Doctor of Philosophy

-Because of the breadth of pure and applied mathematics, it is recognized that applicants for admission will have diverse backgrounds.
+Because of the breadth of pure and applied mathematics and statistics, it is recognized that applicants for admission will have diverse backgrounds.
 Admission requirements are therefore flexible.
-Applicants should have demonstrated strength in either core or applied mathematics, a bachelor's degree with a major in mathematics or a closely related discipline, and satisfactory scores on the general section of the Graduate Record Examination.
+Applicants should have demonstrated strength in either core or applied mathematics, a bachelor's degree with a major in mathematics, statistics or a closely related discipline, and satisfactory scores on the general section of the Graduate Record Examination.

 Minimum Degree Requirements for the Degree of Doctor of Philosophy

 Each student must complete the comprehensive examination and an approved plan of study including at least seventy-five credits in course work or dissertation research.
 The student is required to write a doctoral dissertation and pass a final oral defense of that dissertation.
 The department requires two semesters of college-teaching experience.
 Students are expected to demonstrate appropriate proficiency in the use of technology.
 There is no formal language requirement.